department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 <div class="feature" markdown="1">

-### Can I get education benefits?
+### Can I get education benefits through the MGIB-AD program?

-You can get education benefits if you were honorably discharged and you meet the requirements of one of categories below.
+You can get education benefits through this program if you were honorably discharged and you meet the requirements of one of categories below.

 <br>